magmax/python-readchar/README.rst

 - 3 characters for cursors: ->, <-, ...
 - 4 characters for combinations with CTRL and ALT: CTRL+ALT+SUPR, ...

-There is a list of previously captured chars with their names in `readchar.key`, in order to be used in comparations and so on.
+There is a list of previously captured chars with their names in :code:`readchar.key`, in order to be used in comparations and so on.
 This list is not enough tested and it can have mistakes, so use it carefully.
 Please, report them if found.

 SO Support